igorkurilenko/animated_reorderable/README.md

 }

 class _ListViewExampleState extends State<ListViewExample> {
-  // The jokes are borrowed from the good old ChatGPT 3.5
-  // (do not remain in uneasy silence) final jokes = [
-    Joke("Why do programmers prefer dark mode?\n"
-        "Because light attracts bugs!"),
-    Joke("Why do programmers always mix up Christmas and Halloween?\n" "Because Oct 31 == Dec 25."),
-    Joke("How many programmers does it take to change a light bulb?\n" "None, that's a hardware problem!"),
-  ];
+  final items = [1, 2, 3, 4, 5];

   @override
   Widget build(BuildContext context) {
     // To wrap the ListView, invoke the factory
     // constructor AnimatedReorderable.list
     return AnimatedReorderable.list(
       // 1.
 Configure the keyGetter using a function that
-      // takes the index of the item and returns its key.
+      // takes the index of the item and must return its unique key.
-      keyGetter: (index) => ValueKey(jokes[index]),
+      keyGetter: (index) => ValueKey(items[index]),

       // 2.
-Configure the reorderableGetter with a function that
-      // takes the item's index and returns whether the item
-      // can be reordered.
-      reorderableGetter: (index) => true,

-      // 3.
 Define the onReorder callback to synchronize the order
       // of items.
 The callback takes permutations that need to be
       // applied to the collection of items.
-      onReorder: (permutations) => permutations.apply(jokes),
+      onReorder: (permutations) => permutations.apply(items),

-      // 4.
-Configure the draggableGetter using a function that
-      // takes the item's index and returns whether the item
-      // can be dragged (interactive reorder by dragging will
-      // commence after a long press on the item).
-      draggableGetter: (index) => true,

       // The main wrapped hero of this example: basic ListView
       listView: ListView.builder(
-        itemCount: jokes.length,
+        itemCount: items.length,
-        itemBuilder: (context, index) {
+        itemBuilder: (context, index) => Card(
-          final joke = jokes[index];
-          return Card(
           child: Padding(
             padding: const EdgeInsets.all(16),
-              child: Text(joke.text),
+            child: Text('Item: ${items[index]}'),
           ),
-          );
-        },
         ),
+      ),
     );
   }
 }

-class Joke {
-  final String text;

-  Joke(this.text);
-}
 ```

-`AnimatedReorderableState` can be used to dynamically insert, remove or move (reorder) items.
+`AnimatedReorderableState` can be used to dynamically insert, remove or reorder items.
 To refer to the `AnimatedReorderableState` either provide a GlobalKey or use the static `of` method from an item's input callback.
 There are showcases in the `/example` folder.